Dresses and Frock Suits

 Specific Dress Styles

 HBC has noted a number of specific styles or types of dresses worn by boys.
 Much of this information relates to the 19th century.
 Earlier boys, like their sisters, generally wore just smaller versions of their maothers' dresses.
 We note quite a number of different dress styles.
 Some are easy to classify, such as sailor and Fauntleroy dresses.
 Other styles are more difficult to classify, in part because our knowledge of dress styles is rather limited.
 The popularity of the different styles of course varied over time.
 We see special boy dressing appearing in the late 19th century.
 These dresses coild be worn by girls as well, but by the late-q19th century we see fewer boys wearing the fancier styles.
-This was basically iup to the mother o we see considerable variety.
+This was basically up to the mother and we thus see see considerable variety.

-Figure 3.--Boys in the late 19th Century began wearing plainer, less fancy dresses.
+Figure 3.--Boys in the late-19th century began wearing plainer, less fancy dresses.
 Not all boys, however, wore these specialized boy dresses.
 Some mothers preferred quite elaborate dresses for their sons.
 This boy wears an elaborate dress, but note the front buttons.
 I do not have the date of this photograph, but would estimate 1875-85.
 He appears to be wearing a plaid skirt or pantalettes under his dress.
 Note his hat with flowers or decorations on the crown with a very wide, but short streamer.

 Boy Dresses: Stylistic Features